Gonococcus

 Situation in Austria

-In 2020, 269 gonococcal isolates from 263 patients were analysed at the National Reference Centre.
+Every year, 200-400 gonococcal isolates are analysed at the National Reference Centre as part of a sentinel system and the analysis results are published in the annual report.
 There is a limited obligation to report gonorrhoea if there is a risk of it spreading or if patients evade treatment.
 The disease is not generally notifiable, which is why there are no official case numbers in this country.

 Symptoms

-Infections of the rectum and oral cavity are also possible.
-Rectal infections may be asymptomatic or may manifest as pain, purulent discharge, bleeding or anal itching.
-Symptomatology of oral cavity infections is often mild to absent; asymptomatic individuals with rectal or pharyngeal (throat) colonization are therefore a common undetected source of infection, especially in homosexual men (MSM = men who have sex with men).
+Infections of the rectum and the oral cavity are also possible.
+Rectal infections can be asymptomatic or manifest themselves through pain, purulent discharge, bleeding or anal itching.
+The symptoms of infections of the oral cavity are often mild to absent, asymptomatic persons with rectal or pharyngeal (throat) colonisation are therefore a frequent unrecognised source of infection, especially in homosexual men (MSM = men who have sex with men).

-Eye infections can occur in newborns through infection during the birth process, in adults through smear infections and usually manifest themselves as purulent conjunctivitis or keratoconjunctivitis.
+Eye infections can occur in newborns through an infection during the birth process, in adults through smear infections and usually manifest themselves as purulent conjunctivitis (conjunctivitis or keratoconjunctivitis).

-Untreated infections can lead to a disseminated gonococcal infection, which can be accompanied by joint inflammation (arthritis), skin changes and, rarely, inflammation of the heart valves (endocarditis) or meningitis.
+Untreated infections can lead to a disseminated gonococcal infection, which can be accompanied by joint inflammation (arthritis), skin changes and rarely heart valve inflammation (endocarditis) or meningitis.

 Therapy

 Gonococci are characterised by a rapid development of resistance to antibiotics.
-While penicillin has no longer been the drug of choice since 1989 and fluoroquinolones (gyrase inhibitors) have also shown increasingly high resistance rates over the past 10 years (now over 50%), a continuous reduction in sensitivity to azithromycin and cephalosporins with an extended spectrum of activity has also been observed in recent years, which is increasingly associated with clinical treatment failure under oral cephalosporin (cefixime), which is why particular attention must be paid to the development of resistance.
+While penicillin has no longer been the drug of choice since 1989 and fluoroquinolones (gyrase inhibitors) have also shown ever higher resistance rates in the past 10 years (now over 50 %), a continuous reduction in sensitivity to azithromycin and cephalosporins with an extended spectrum of activity has also been observed in recent years, which is increasingly associated with clinical treatment failure under oral cephalosporin (cefixime), which is why particular attention must be paid to the development of resistance.

-Isolated cases of resistance to ceftriaxone have been reported in some countries.
-Fortunately, no ceftriaxone-resistant isolate has yet been detected in Austria and, as in other European countries, the resistance rate to cefixime has decreased in recent years, which can be attributed to a change in treatment guidelines (ceftriaxone instead of cefixime).
+In Austria, no other ceftriaxone-resistant isolate has been detected to date.
+As in other European countries, the resistance rate to cefixime has decreased in recent years, which can be attributed to a change in treatment guidelines (ceftriaxone instead of cefixime).

-In 2020, the treatment guidelines for uncomplicated genital, pharyngeal and rectal gonorrhoea were adapted or amended by both the European Centre for Disease Prevention and Control (ECDC) and the US Centers for Disease Control and Prevention (CDC):
+In 2020, the treatment guidelines for uncomplicated genital, pharyngeal and rectal gonorrhoea were adapted or amended by both the European Centre for Disease Prevention and Control (ECDC) and the US Centers for Disease Control and Prevention (CDC) and provide helpful guidance on treatment selection:

 Indication for therapy